cicerocamargo/Swift4ObjCProgrammers/README.md

 I've used `long long` in rare situations, like in some calls to a `NSFileManager`.
 This `long` type, and others like `char` and `double`, come from the C language, and apple provides a [guide](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/InteractingWithCAPIs.html) to interact with C APIs.
 However, in this guide Apple says to "use `Int` wherever possible", and that's exactly what has been done in `NSFileManager`, where the `NSDictionary` extension that used to return the file size in `unsigned long long` now returns `UInt64`

+## Try-Catch

+At the time I'm writing this (11/25/2014) there's no try-catch in Swift.
+If you deeply want it you can use wrap Obj-C's try-catch like [this](https://medium.com/swift-programming/adding-try-catch-to-swift-71ab27bcb5b8)

 ## Class methods and class properties

 ## Enums